 - Wellness Together Canada is a free and confidential mental health and substance use support available 24/7 by text or phone.

-- The Government of Ontario's COVID-19 resources page provides links to mental health, wellness and substance use supports for the general public.
+- The Government of Ontario's mental health support page provides links to mental health, wellness and substance use supports for the general public.

 - FOR NURSES ONLY: Nurses' Health Program is a free, voluntary program for Ontario nurses designed to encourage them to seek treatment for substance use or mental health disorders.